 Madeira, on the other hand, is renowned for its dramatic coastline and does not boast the sandy beaches found on Tenerife.
 For beach enthusiasts, the island of Porto Santo, part of the Madeira archipelago, is just a short ferry ride away and features a stunning 9 km long golden sand beach.
 Don’t forget to bring your water shoes if you’d like to enjoy the rocky beaches on the main island of Madeira.

-Madeira offers a series of spectacular natural swimming pools, carved out of lava rocks, with the most famous being the pools at Porto Moniz.
+Madeira offers a series of spectacular natural swimming pools, carved out of lava rocks, with the most famous being the pools at Porto Moniz, one of the many great places to stay in Madeira.
 These natural pools provide safe and sheltered swimming spots, filled with crystal-clear sea water, and are surrounded by breathtaking scenery.

 January and February in Madeira are the coolest months.
 Though we tried the natural pools during a recent January trip to Madeira, it was a bit too cold to stay in too long.
 It was great for hiking and exploring the island though, with just an occasional rain shower.